barkadosh1/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
+- Yes, the states get performed in order, 0 then 1 then 2, so if you want your actions to follow a similar ordering, it matters where you assign them

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**